Victor Rabinowitz: Associations

-Rabinowitz helped found the National Lawyers Guild in 1937 and served as its national president from 1967 to 1970.
+In the late 1930s, Rabinowitz was a member of the Communist-created legal defense organization, the International Labor Defense (ILD).
+He helped found the National Lawyers Guild in 1937 and served two terms as its national president from 1967 to 1970.

 From 1942 until the early 1960s, he was a member of the Communist Party USA.

-During the 1940s, he was active in the American Labor Party and ran for office on their ticket.
+During the 1940s, he was active in the Brooklyn branch of the American Labor Party (ALP), briefly serving as its chairman, and ran for a House seat in Brooklyn on the ALP ticket.